 The sediment adjacent to the dam would be released when the gate is opened as described in Alternatives B1 and B2.
-Consequently, TVA has determined the proposed actions under this alternative "May Affect, Not Likely to Adversely Affect" federally protected mussel species.
-This determination is pending consultation with the USFWS.
+However, as stated above, TVA has reviewed the results of the sediment transport model and determined the proposed actions under this alternative would have no effect on federally protected mussel species.
+The USFWS reviewed the sediment transport modeling report and agreed with TVA's determination.